ghar1821/TrackSOM/README.md

 # TrackSOM

-TrackSOM is a software protocol for creating maps of how the dynamic immune response evolves over time and/or disease severity.
+TrackSOM is an algorithm for investigating how the dynamic immune response evolves over time and/or disease severity.
-These data are captured in a sequence of cytometry datasets representing points in time, and/or disease stages.
+It maps out the temporal development of immune response captured in a sequence of cytometry datasets representing points in time or disease stages.
-TrackSOM will identify the immune cell populations (aka phenotypes) in these data, and how they evolve and vary over the dataset sequence.
+TrackSOM will identify the immune cell populations (aka phenotypes) in these data, and track how they evolve over the dataset sequence.
 This includes branching/splitting from common progenitors, appearing and disappearing, changing in absolute or relative phenotypic cell counts, or movements through marker space that signify differentiation and/or functional changes.
 TrackSOM includes a novel clustering and cluster-tracking algorithm, and a variety of visualisation techniques to enable interpretation of the resultant maps.